-We were founded in 1990 as a discount beauty retailer at a time when prestige, mass and salon products were sold through separate distribution channels.
-After extensive research, we recognized an opportunity to better satisfy how a woman wanted to shop for beauty products, which led to what we believe to be our unique combination of beauty superstore and specialty store attributes.
+We were founded in 1990 as a beauty retailer at a time when prestige, mass and salon products were sold through distinct channels - department stores for prestige products, drug stores and mass merchandisers for mass products, and salons and authorized retail outlets for professional hair care products.
+After extensive research, we recognized an opportunity to better satisfy how women want to shop for beauty products.
+We developed a unique retail approach by combining one-stop shopping, a compelling value proposition, convenient locations and an uplifting specialty retail experience.
 We believe our strategy provides us with the competitive advantages that have contributed to our strong financial performance.

 We are currently the largest beauty retailer that provides one-stop shopping for prestige, mass and salon products and salon services in the United States.
-We combine the unique elements of a beauty superstore with the distinctive environment and experience of a specialty retailer.
-Key aspects of our beauty superstore strategy include our ability to offer our customers a broad selection of over 20,000 beauty products across the categories of cosmetics, fragrance, haircare, skincare, bath and body products and salon styling tools, as well as salon haircare products.
+We focus on providing affordable indulgence to our customers by combining unmatched product breadth, value and convenience with the distinctive environment and experience of a specialty retailer.
+Key aspects of our business include our ability to offer our customers a broad selection of over 20,000 beauty products across the categories of cosmetics, fragrance, haircare, skincare, bath and body products and salon styling tools, as well as salon styling tools.
 We focus on delivering a compelling value proposition to our customers across all of our product categories.
 Our stores are predominately located in convenient, high-traffic locations such as power centers.

-The continued growth of our business and any future increases in net sales, net income and cash flows is dependent on our ability to execute our growth strategy, including growing our store base, expanding our product, brand and service offerings, enhancing our loyalty program, broadening our marketing channels, expanding our e-commerce business and improving our profitability by expanding operating margin.
-We believe that the steadily expanding U.S. beauty products and services industry, the shift in distribution of prestige beauty products from department stores to specialty retail stores, coupled with Ulta's competitive strengths, positions us to capture additional market share in the industry through successful execution of our growth strategy.
+The continued growth of our business and any future increases in net sales, net income and cash flows is dependent on our ability to execute our growth strategy, including accelerating store growth, introducing new products, services and brands, enhancing our loyalty program, broadening our marketing reach, increasing our digital focus including Ulta.com and improving our operating margin.
+We believe that the expanding U.S. beauty products and salon services industry, the shift in distribution of prestige beauty products from department stores to specialty retail stores, coupled with Ulta's competitive strengths, positions us to capture additional market share in the industry through successful execution of our growth strategy.

 Comparable store sales is a key metric that is monitored closely within the retail industry.
 Our comparable store sales have fluctuated in the past and we expect them to continue to fluctuate in the future.
 A variety of factors affect our comparable store sales, including general U.S. economic conditions, changes in merchandise strategy or mix, and timing and effectiveness of our marketing activities, among others.
-We do not expect our 10.9% fiscal 2011 comparable store sales increase to continue into the future.
-Our long-term annual comparable store sales increase target is 3% to 5%.
+We do not expect our 8.8% fiscal 2012 comparable store sales increase to continue into the future.
+Our long-term annual comparable store sales increase target is 4% to 6%, including the impact of e-commerce sales starting in 2013.